-Our practice room is designed for practicing only.
-It should be kept clean for use by all students.
-This room will be monitored and students using it will be held accountable for its condition.
-Any damage should be reported it immediately.
+Our practice rooms are designed for practicing only.
+They should be kept clean for use by all students.
+These rooms will be monitored and students using them will be held accountable for their condition.
+Any damage should be reported immediately.
 Failure to adhere to these rules will result in revoked practice room privileges.